astronomer/docs/software/configure-deployment.md

 Using this mechanism, you can deploy DAGs to an Airflow Deployment on Astronomer by adding the corresponding Python files to a shared file system on your network.
 Compared to image-based deploys, NFS volume-based deploys limit downtime and enable continuous deployment.

 To deploy DAGs to a Deployment via an NFS volume, you must first enable the feature at the platform level.
-For more information, read [Deploy DAGs via NFS Volume](deploy-nfs.md).
+For more information, read [Deploy DAGs via NFS volume](deploy-nfs.md).

 ### Git-sync deploys

 For teams using a Git-based workflow for DAG development, Astronomer supports a [git-sync](https://github.com/kubernetes/git-sync) deploy mechanism.

 To deploy DAGs via git-sync, you add DAGs to a repository that has been configured to sync with your Astronomer Deployment.
 Once the Deployment detects a change in the repository, your DAG code will automatically sync to your Deployment with no downtime.
-For more information on configuring this feature, read [Deploy DAGs via Git-Sync](deploy-git-sync.md).
+For more information on configuring this feature, read [Deploy DAGs via git sync](deploy-git-sync.md).

 ## Delete a Deployment